National Pest Management Association: Public policy

 NPMA represents the industry in Congress and before federal agencies, and also in state legislatures and agencies.
 Its policy work is focused on pesticide regulation, environmental protection, workforce safety, and integrated pest management.

+NPMA developed QualityPro, the pest management industry's leading accreditation program, was established in 2004 and administered by the Foundation for Professional Pest Management with NPMA's endorsement.
+To earn the accreditation, a pest control company must meet 18 standards covering areas such as employee background checks, a drug-free workplace policy, and other business/service practices.
+NPMA states that fewer than 3% of pest control companies in the United States hold the QualityPro designation with more than 500 companies accredited.

-NPMA developed GreenPro, green pest management certification program, available to pest control companies, in 2009.
+Under the QualityPro umbrella, GreenPro, green pest management certification program, was made available to pest control companies, in 2009.
 As of June 2013, more than 140 companies nationwide have been designated as GreenPro.
 This program has been nationally recognized by organizations that promote integrated approaches to reducing and eliminating pest populations, including: Natural Resources Defense Council (NDRC), EPA Pesticide Environmental Stewardship Program (PESP) and the Green Restaurant Association (GRA).

 NPMA also maintains Pest PAC, a political action committee to advocate for the pest management industry at the forefront of congressional thinking.